mulle-objc/mulle-objc-list/README.md

 Index | Column name  | Description
 ------|--------------|---------------------------------
+1     | classid      |  the id of the class, 8 hex characters
-1     | classname    |  the name of the class
+2     | classname    |  the name of the class
-2     | categoryid   |  optional: the id of the category 3     | categoryname |  optional: the name of the category 4     | methodid     |  the id of the method
+3     | categoryid   |  optional: the id of the category 4     | categoryname |  optional: the name of the category 5     | methodid     |  the id of the method
-5     | name         |  methodname like `takeValue:forKey:` with +/- prefix
+6     | name         |  methodname like `takeValue:forKey:` with +/- prefix

 This is the same format as the runtime coverage output, if you remove the first two columns from the output.
-Then subtracting the modified coverage from this list, shows all unused methods.
+Then subtracting the modified coverage from this list, would show you all unused methods.

 ### Objects Info